Everything you need

 2. Go it alone and submit the claim yourself

-If you deal with us, then we will find out about your business (this doesn’t take long at all) and then complete all of the relevant forms on your behalf.
+If you deal with us, we will find out about your business and complete all of the relevant forms on your behalf.
 This allows you to get on with running your business without having to learn all the intricacies of the tax system.

 If you feel confident in submitting your own R&D tax claim, then well done you!
 The next step is to complete the full Company Tx Return form, known as the CT600.
 This form is where you submit all of the figures that relate to your R&D project over the year.
 You will need to support this with a summary that explains your project in simple language, in terms of –

-• How it looked for an advance in science and technology
+• How it looked for an advance in science and or technology

 • It had an uncertain element